open-orchestra/open-orchestra-docs/en/developer_guide/bundle_configuration.rst

 * The language from the front installation
 * The blocks that you created
 * The fixed attributes from the block (shared through all blocks)
+* The front roles, that can be added to the front pages
 * The field type and options for the content (specific to your project)
 * The color available for the Back Office